 HMRC expects you to keep spotless records when you claim an Armed Forces tax refund.
 One of the best ways to do this is with a log book, which you can get from RIFT.
 Whenever you’re travelling to and from temporary postings of under 24 months, make a point of recording your mileage in your book.
 It pays to be thorough and systematic when you’re dealing with the taxman, and you’ll be glad you were when your refund rolls in.
 Making a note of the mileage on your vehicle’s clock is a great idea, so remember to check it at both ends of your journeys.
 Alternatively, to keep things super-simple, just keep notes of the postcodes or addresses instead and leave the mileage calculations to us.

 If log books are a little old-fashioned for you, your free, online MyRIFT account is an even better way to keep all your travel and other information up to date in real time.
 At any time and from anywhere in the world, you can log in to check details, update information and even upload photographs of important documents straight into your account.
 Or, you can track your claim with the RIFT Tax Refunds app.

 Remember that not every mile you put under your wheels will count toward your military refund claim.
 Knowing which journeys count and which don’t is the key to keeping out trouble with HMRC, while still getting the most out of your claim.
-With RIFT keeping you covered, you’ll always know you and your tax refund are protected.
+With RIFT keeping you covered, you’ll always know you and your tax rebate are protected.

-Help your mates get their tax refund and get extra cash in your own pocket!
+Help your mates get their yearly tax refunds and get extra cash for your own pocket!

-At RIFT, we love it when happy clients tell their friends about us.
-We love it so much that we actually give you cash rewards and free prize draw entries for doing it!
+At RIFT, we love it when happy customers tell their friends about us.
+In fact, we love it so much that we actually give you cash rewards and free prize draw entries for doing it!

-We'll give you £50 for every friend you refer (T&Cs apply) that claims with us, plus we'll give you a £150 bonus when 5 people claim with us.
+We'll give you £50 for every friend you refer (T&Cs apply) who claims with us, plus an extra £150 bonus on top when 5 people make their RIFT tax refund claims.

-Simply tell us about your friend using our Refer a Friend form and we’ll get in touch to let them know you think they might have a claim.Refer a Friend
+Simply tell us about your friend using our Refer a Friend form and we’ll get in touch to let them know you think they might have a claim.

-When you’re travelling for work, you're entitled to a UK tax refund for your expenses to and from temporary workplaces.
+When you’re travelling for work, you're entitled to a UK tax rebate for your expenses to and from temporary workplaces.
 If you're making your own way overseas from a UK residence, you could have a pretty big refund claim on your hands.
 Watch out, though - if your family has moved abroad with you, then your main residence might be outside the UK.
 In that case, you can't claim for your travel costs.

 Find out everything you need to know about paying UK tax if you work overseas on our site, or get in touch by phone or email for expert advice and information.